-There is the requirement is for the DIP to potentially obfuscate the contents of a message based on the recipient's role within a particular message channel.
+There is the requirement for the DIP to potentially obfuscate the contents of a message based on the recipient's role within a particular message channel.
 This requirement is implemented so that the message sender does not have to send multiple messages to different recipients containing a subset of data; instead, a single message is sent to multiple recipients.
-As all data items within a data block are mandatory, the The DIP will remove replace the data with the flowing values:
+As all data items within a data block are mandatory, the DIP will replace the data with the flowing values: